jsenkiw/netlab/wsl/README.md

 ### Vagrant Cleanup Issue

 If trhe enviornment variable *VAGRANT_WSL_ENABLE_WINDOWS_ACCESS* is not set before running the *netlab test libvirt* command vagrant may fail to cleanup resources even though the test is successful.
-If this happens then resources should be manually removed before re-running the command.
+If this happens then resources should be manually removed before re-running the *netlab test libvirt* command.

 ```
 virsh list